omg-shush/chellcraft/README.md

 - A chair is a bottom slab or bottom stair with at least one adjacent sign or trapdoor
 - A chair must have a solid block (that you could stand on) underneath, and a non-opaque block above.
 - 1-second cooldown on sitting in a chair
-### Hat: Put any item on your head!
-- Use /hat while holding the item in your main hand
-- If you're already wearing something on your head, it'll be swapped with your hand
 ### Invisible ItemFrames & Armor Stands!
 - Shoot an invis arrow to make them invisible!
 - The ItemFrame must be filled & ArmorStand must be carrying 1 item (armor or hands) for this to work